Due: Tuesday Nov 11 before 9:00 pm

 Note: Testing incrementally makes finding bugs easier.
 Once you finish a function and it is testable, make sure it is working correctly.

-Testing SQueue class
+Testing Region class

 Note: The majority of tests need to check whether the heap property is satisfied after the operations.
 You might want to implement a helper function in your Tester class that performs such a functionality.
 Then, this helper can be called in multiple test functions.